 Day 22 – Last Day

 Unfortunately, your amazing journey has come to an end.
 It’s time to travel back to the airpot to head home or onto your next destination.
 Return airport transfers are not included within the programme fee, and cost around £45.
 It is more than likely your fellow travellers will be heading in the same direction so you should be able to split the fee up between everyone.

 If you would like to extend your stay and help volunteer for a further week or two then we can certainly arrange this for you.

-During the travelling part of your Sri Lanka Experience you will be staying in accommodation organised by us.
-These will consist of various guesthouses / hotels where you will share a room with fellow volunteers.
+During the travelling part of The Sri Lanka Experience you will be staying in accommodation organised by us.
+This will consist of various guesthouses / hotels where you will share a room with fellow volunteers.
 All rooms will have fans or air conditioning and have western style bathrooms.

 Wifi – Yes

 People per room – Up to 6